optimizely/ruby-sdk/README.md

 | **Method** | **Description**
 | -- | --
-| close() | Stops all timers and flushes the event queue.
-This method will also stop any timers that are happening for the datafile manager. **Note:** We recommend that you connect this method to a kill signal for the running process.
+| `close()` | Stops all timers and flushes the event queue.
+This method will also stop any timers that are happening for the datafile manager.

 See the Optimizely Full Stack [developer documentation](http://developers.optimizely.com/server/reference/index.html) to learn how to set up your first Full Stack project and use the SDK.